 Have a Milkshake on Beale Street

 Memphis' food scene is one of the most compelling reasons for adults to visit Memphis, and it should be no different for the kids!
-Take your kids to Belly Acres for burgers in an elaborate farm-fun atmosphere (including an airplane and a tractor), or take them for milkshakes at an old-timey soda foundation during the day on Beale Street at A. Schwab general store.
+Take your kids to Belly Acres for burgers in an elaborate farm-fun atmosphere (including an airplane and a tractor), or take them for milkshakes at an old-timey soda fountain during the day at A. Schwab general store on Beale Street.